isomerpages/moe-rivervalleyhigh/_our-stories/JC Orientation 2025 Aloha: Waving to New Beginnings.md

 description: ""
 ---
 <p>Dear students,</p>
-<p>&nbsp;A warm welcome to River Valley High School!
+<p>A warm welcome to River Valley High School!
 We look forward to meeting
 you on <strong>05 Feb 2025 (Wednesday)</strong> at <strong>7.45am </strong>for
 JC Orientation 2025.
 To ensure that you are well-prepared to start your junior college journey with us, please take note of the following information:</p>